zeveck/funnel/README.md

 1. Open `index.html` in any modern web browser
 2. Enter your values for each funnel stage using the input fields on the left
 3. Customize stage names by clicking on them
-4. Click the color picker next to each stage to change its color
+4. Click the color pickers next to each stage to change background and text colors
+5. Drag stages to reorder them (blue border shows where stage will be inserted)
-5. Use the size slider to adjust the funnel size
+6. Use the size slider to adjust the funnel size
-6. Add new stages with the "+ Add Stage" button
+7. Add new stages with the "+ Add Stage" button
-7. Remove stages using the × button (requires at least 1 stage)
+8. Remove stages using the × button (requires at least 1 stage)
+9. Save your funnel configuration with the "💾 Save" button (exports as JSON)
+10. Load a previously saved configuration with the "📂 Load" button
-8. The funnel visualization updates automatically as you make changes
+11. The funnel visualization updates automatically as you make changes
-9. Click "Download as JPG" to save your funnel as an image file
+12. Click "Download as JPG" to save your funnel as an image file

 ## Technical Details